maxpoi/COMP90024-CCC-notes/README.md

         - shard: Every subset of rows
     - Number of shards
         - Larger than the number of replica
+        - number of nodes is capped/based on number of shards:
-        - the number of shards = the max number of nodes (lest a node contains the same shard file twice)
+            - the max number of nodes = the number of shards (to ensure that least a node contains the same shard file twice)
     - Number of nodes
         - larger than the number of replicas (usually set to 3)
         - The max number of nodes = the number of shards (lest a node contains the same shard file twice)